rockarts/gif-of-life/README.md

 - If the majority of opinionated people think it is a hard g it returns `:hard`

-- If the majority of opinionated people think it is a soft g it eturns `:soft`
+- If the majority of opinionated people think it is a soft g it returns `:soft`

 - If the opinions are equal then return :push

 ### Simulator#state

-- Returns an array of arrays that represent the people in the current seating arrangment
+- Returns an array of arrays that represents the people in the current seating arrangement

 - Each element in the inner array is one of: `:hard`, `:soft`, or `:none`